tamaskenez/somenewlanguage/README.md

 - Callers must be able to limit the outcomes (effects) of the callee.
 Caller must be able to ban memory allocation for the callee, enforce non-divergence, limit global variables modified, all with a convenient syntax.
 - All values, types (also higher-kinded) are handled as sets in a uniform way at compile-time.
 Common set operations are available to constructs unnamed types (sets) on-the-fly.
 - Functions returning new memory must be able to use caller-supplied buffers in a convenient way.
+- Functions have (1) immutable input args, (2) outputs, (3) mutable environment, which includes
+  + mutable variables the function can act upon or use them as buffers and return them in the output
+  + memory allocators
+  + io (console)
+  + permissions to diverge
+  + permissions to unlimited/limited stack usage
+- Part of the environment (e.g. memory allocator) can be implicitly passed to callers from one type of scopes.
+In the other, restrictive type of scopes everything must be forwarded explicitly.
+In-line defined scopes such as if-branches, loop-bodies, lambdas inherit the entire environment of the caller implicitly, even with restrictive scopes (but they become restrictive scopes themselves so they can't leak it to functions called by them).